-Pollination is the process whereby pollen is transferred from the stamen of a flower to the pistil of a flower (see the diagram below).
+Pollination is the process whereby pollen is transferred from the stamen of a flower to the pistil of a flower.
 If pollination is successfull one or more seeds may be produced.

 Self-pollination is the process whereby pollen is transferred from the stamen of a flower to the pistil of the same or another flower on the same plant.